Highlights of the Program

 • Instrumenting vehicle-mounted cameras and AI for real-time inspections during operations and storms

-• Complementing drones and satellites with ground inspection for comprehensive grid visibility
+• Complementing drones and satellites with ground inspections for comprehensive grid visibility

 16:25 - 16:30